 Popular and very desirable rare territorial gold issue with very faint, even wear and ideal light yellow coloring.

 A nice, affordable mint state territorial gold piece from the famous Bechtler minters who operated out of North Carolina.
-Plenty of luster with flashy, yellow-golden surfaces.

 Pretty reddish-brown tints with beautiful underlying luster.
 Nice for the grade and certainly a scarcer piece that is quite difficult to locate.